 Accidental tax evasion

-Although there are people who deliberately commit tax evasions, and even some very notorious criminal organizations have been brought down due to money laundering and tax crimes, there are people who are simply looking to reduce their tax liability through what they perceive as a legal means.
+Although there are people who deliberately commit tax evasion, and even some very notorious criminal organizations have been brought down due to money laundering and tax crimes, there are people who are simply looking to reduce their tax liability through what they perceive as a legal means.
 Others simply make honest mistakes on tax documents that can result in what falsely appears to be a reduced tax liability.
 There are several ways a person can accidentally fail to disclose income or falsely claim deductions on their tax returns.

 Erroneously claiming the earned income credit